 Lisa has particular expertise in the following areas of practice:

 - Shareholder disputes, including oppression remedy claims

 - Accountants' and auditors' liability

 As a former member of the Lerners LLP Executive Committee and Managing Partner of the Toronto Office of Lerners LLP for 12 years, Lisa has unique insights and skills to resolve business critical issues.
-She is a frequent speaker on issues relating to arbitration for the Chartered Institute of Arbitrators (Canada Branch), the Toronto Commercial Arbitration Society, Osgoode Professional Development, Canadian Bar Association, and The Advocates’ Society.
-She is a member of the primary faculty who will be running and teaching the 2021/2022 TCAS Gold Standard Course in Domestic and International Commercial Arbitration, the successful completion of which satisfied the requirements for the ADR Institute of Canada (ADRIC) Qualified Arbitrator designation.
+She is a frequent speaker on issues relating to arbitration for the Chartered Institute of Arbitrators (Canada Branch), the Toronto Commercial Arbitration Society, Osgoode Professional Development, and the Ontario Bar Association.
+She is a member of the primary faculty who is teaching the 2021/2022 TCAS Gold Standard Course in Domestic and International Commercial Arbitration, the successful completion of which satisfies the requirements for the ADRIC Qualified Arbitrator designation.